jackpal/jackpal.github.io/_posts/2007-10-14-Comparing_the_Microsoft_and_Google_tool_chains.md

 ---
 date: 2007-10-14 17:05
 tags: Microsoft, Google, Tools
+title: Comparing the Microsoft and Google tool chains circa 2007
 ---

-# Comparing the Microsoft and Google tool chains circa 2007

 About six months ago I left Microsoft for Google.
 One of the big differences between the two companies is the tool chains that they use.
 Microsoft mostly